wilsonmar/mac-setup/README.md

 Links for individual apps above take you to technical descriptions about that technology.

 The categories are run in dependency sequence.
-MAC_TOOLS to provide underlying utilities.
-DATA_TOOLS to provide databases.
+MAC_TOOLS to provide underlying utilities, then DATA_TOOLS to provide databases, etc.

 Yes, you can just run brew yourself, one at a time.
 But logic in the script goes beyond what Homebrew does, and <strong>configures</strong> the component just installed: